Grammy nominee keeping Sebring fit

 Back home, he still is, but for different reasons.
 People at home know the person, not the persona or profession.
 There’s value to that, Duncan said.

 Glasses or capeMost classmates don’t recognize him since his weight loss, Duncan said, but most also don’t know him as a producer.
 Once a local restaurant had a basketball game on and the stadium’s sound system was playing one of his songs.
-No one would’ve believed him, he said, if he’d told them he’d arranged that song.
+No one would’ve believed him if he’d told them he’d arranged that song.

 But when he goes to Orlando to meet with industry colleagues, he said he gets the “red carpet” treatment: “It’s like, I’m not normal anymore.”

-One of the first things he learned about celebrities and that status, he said, is that they are normal, like anyone else — like him.
-The difference is mental, both being in the room and keeping perspective.
+One of the first things he learned about celebrities, however, is that they are normal like anyone else, like him.
+The difference is mental, and being in the room.

-He misses his father since he died in 2017, and now drives his father’s 2006 crew-cab Silverado pickup.
-He could have a flashier car, but it would look out of place in a small town.
-Meanwhile, people in the industry might talk about him driving a truck and not a flashy car.
+After his father died in 2017, he got his father’s 2006 crew-cab Silverado pickup.
+He could have a flashier car, but people would talk.
+People in the industry might talk about him driving a truck.
 People talk, either way, he said.

 “If you take the compliments, you’ve got to take the criticism,” Duncan said.
 “It’s all the same thing.”

-Finding balanceDuncan sees a gym as a microcosm for life: Finding a balance between action and reaction, calories and activity, gets results.
+Finding balanceDuncan sees a gym as a microcosm for life: Finding that balance between action and reaction, calories and activity, gets results.
 He rewards clients with lengthy breaks when they do well.

 For himself, he always knew he would drop weight.
 He just didn’t know when.
 It’s the same believing in your dreams, he said.